-The most recent records obtained from CNMI Department of Public Safety (DPS) are from 2018.
+The most recent records obtained from CNMI Department of Public Safety (DPS) are from 2022.
 Their records are hand-written and do not exist electronically.
-138 vessels were scheduled to be renewed by December 31, 2019.
-10 vessels were registered as commercial fishing vessels.
-91 were registered for personal use although an unknown amount was and continue to be used for commercial fishing regardless of their intended use specified on the registration.
+340 vessels (including jetskis) were registered.
+107 vessels were registered as commercial fishing vessels.
+297 were registered for personal use, although an unknown amount was and continue to be used for commercial fishing regardless of their intended use specified on the registration.
 Others were registered for commercial recreation and government use.
 This work is also impacted by policies of the DPS, which manages vessel licensing.
-Going forward, additional emphasis will be put on improving the vessel inventory project, especially once the open data technician and data manager positions are filled at the CNMI DFW.
+Going forward, additional emphasis on continuing to improve the vessel inventory project, especially once the open data technicians and data manager positions are filled at the CNMI DFW.